arfc/ms-thesis-template/README.md

-# master-thesis-template
+# ms-thesis-template
-This repo holds the template for UIUC master's thesis
+This repo holds the template for UIUC master's thesis.
+When you use this repository as a template, please name your repository something specific like `bae-ms-thesis` rather than something generic like `ms-thesis`.
+While you will only have one MS thesis, the group will have dozens or hundreds over time.

 By Jin Whan Bae
 Edited version of the uiucthesis2014 Package/Class